ISCDtoolbox/MPD/README.md

 Similarly, the tetrahedra version can be tested by entering the exampleTetrahedra directory thanks to the cd command and then type

-	./../../bin/mpdProgram exHfHex.info
+	./../../bin/mpdProgram exHfTet.info

-At the end of a test, to vizualize a *.mesh file type (for example)
+At the end of a test, to vizualize a *.mesh file type (the given one for example)

 	./../../bin/medit ./../../inputFiles/exHfTetIni.mesh